Courtyard Chennai – Stylish and comfortable, but more modest – and therefore, cheaper – than rivals.

 - Yakiniku – Genuine Japanese.
 Communal tables, family-friendly, and teppanyaki station, but dinner only.

 - A few shops of mild interest just north past the hotel gates.
-The Ramee Mall, adjoining the Hyatt hotel, about 500m south, is mostly closed (in mid-2019), but may pick up later.
-8-minute walk.
+The Ramee Mall, adjoining the Hyatt hotel, about 500m south, is mostly closed, but may pick up later.

 Courtyard Chennai – The Hotel